 I am seeking original data on EW70, and examples of any GEC device with such a primitive heatsink.
 If you know where I can find any, please

-There is also a rare type GET10.
+There is also a rare type GET10 in the 1-inch black heatsink outline.
 I would be extremely interested in examples of it.
 If you know where I can find any, please

 The third category of transistor in the 1962 Device Guide is 'Germanium p-n-p Power Transistors', which comprise three devices:

-These have the GEC 'prototype TO-3' can as first used by the GET7 to GET9.
+These have the GEC 'prototype TO-3' outline as first used by the GET7 to GET9.
 No Ptot is given, instead a maximum collector current of 12 Amps is specified.

 There are more devices in the GET89x range: GET895 to GET898 of which I have a Mullard GET897.
 I suspect that these were post-ASM and therefore not branded GEC.